 Ask the participant to name each object they see and to report whether the object’s name has the letter “C” in it.

 When the participant arrives for the experiment, explain the instructions for the incidental encoding phase of the experiment and the cover task, as follows:

 “The experiment you are about to participate in was designed to investigate human language, and in particular, how our brains relate visual inputs to the names of common nouns.
 On each trial of the experiment, you will be shown a common object for 2 seconds.
 Your task is to report whether that object has a letter ‘C’ in its name.
 For example, if you see a coffee machine, you would press the ‘Y’ key to indicate that ‘coffee machine’ does include the letter ‘C’.
 But if you were to see a tennis ball, you would press the ‘N’ key.
 Please make your response as quickly as possible.
 After you make a response, the image will remain on the screen for a total duration of 2 seconds, and then the screen will be empty for 1 second, after which the next image will appear.
 You will be asked to judge a total of 100 images.”
 (Figure 3).

+Cover Task Variation.
+The basic incidental encoding procedure has been used to ask many different kinds of questions about the nature of long-term memory.
+In order to do this, contrast the performances with different cover tasks.
+This allows a researcher to ask about the kinds of engagement that support better (or worse) incidental encoding into long-term memory.

+One classic effect deals with levels of processing.
+To investigate the effects of levels of processing on memory encoding, test half the participants using the letter cover task described already (“Does the name of this object have a letter ‘C’ in it?”).
+This is an impersonal, and relatively superficial way, to evaluate an object.

+Have the other half of the participants do a different cover task designed to engage personal and more detailed processing.
+Explain the following instructions to the participant:

+“On each trial of the experiment, you will be shown a common object for 2 seconds.
+Your task is to report whether you have ever touched an object like the one shown.
+Think for a moment, and then press the ‘Y’ key if you can think of a time that you have touched such an object, or press the ‘N’ key if you cannot think of such a time.
+We are using this experiment to quantify how frequently people interact with basic objects.
+This is a process known as ‘norming.’
+We will use the results of this experiment to analyze the results of future experiments that use these images as a stimulus set.”

+Note that the last part of the instructions is there to convince the participant of the “cover.”
+It supplies a reason for asking them to complete a somewhat odd task, just like the suggestion that the experiment is designed to investigate language supplies a reason for the letter “C” task.

-Just as the instructions describe, have the participant complete 100 trials of the cover task, which expose them to the sample stimuli.
+Just as the instructions describe, have the participant complete 100 trials with one of the cover tasks, which expose them to the sample stimuli.
+A participant only does one of the cover tasks.

 After the incidental exposure phase is complete, conduct the test phase immediately or after a break.
 For this experiment, use a 20 min break.

-Let the participant know that they will now have a break before continuing on to additional experiments.
+Let the participant know that they will have a break before continuing on to additional experiments.

 When the break is over, conduct the surprise memory test.
 Explain the instructions to the participant as follows: